meeeejin/SWE3033-F2021/week-11/README.md

 - Write a code for setting the journal mode in the SQLite database engine
 - [Requirement]
   - This function set jounral mode using "FLAGS_journal_mode" extern variable (user input)
-  - This function check journal mode; if user try to set wrong journal mode then return -2
+  - This function checks journal mode; if user try to set wrong journal mode then return -2
   - This function returns status (int data type) of sqlite API function

     ```c++